 - Candidate Membership shall be granted to participants who are in good professional standing in an ACGME accredited general surgery, or vascular training programs recognized by the Society.
 Candidate Members must provide the name of their program and program director on their application.
 Candidate Members may serve on Committees but shall have no voting rights.
 Candidate Members may present papers at the annual meeting if sponsored by an Active Member.
 Candidate Members may be promoted to Active Membership upon completion of their vascular surgery training and upon receipt by the society office, of a copy of their vascular surgery training certificate or a letter of endorsement from an Active VESS member Sponsor.
 At that time, the newly promoted Active Member will be bound by the requirements of active membership in the society.

 - Associate Membership shall be limited to non-vascular trained physicians and surgeons with either an MD or DO degree, scientists active in vascular research, physician extenders in vascular specialties (RN’s, PA’s, NP’s) and/or vascular technologists.
 These members shall pay half dues, have no voting rights, and may not be elected as officers of the society.
 They may, however, submit abstracts and papers to meetings for presentation.

 - Medical Student Membership shall be open to those enrolled in an accredited allopathic or osteopathic medical school.

 The process of election of active members to the Society shall be as follows:

 - Membership enrollment in the Society shall be completed via electronic application through the website.

 - Completed applications shall be submitted 3 months prior to any scheduled business meeting, at which time the candidate shall be considered for election.
-One letter of recommendation from an active society member is required to complete the application.
+A recommendation from an active society member is required to complete the application.